MSIA/2020-msia423-Sah-Aakanksha/README.md

    - Perform an exhaustive exploratory data analysis of the various fields

 	**Stories:** <br />
-	(1) Ensure detailed understanding of the meaning and value of the different columns in the dataset <br /> (2) Calculate basic statistics, plot distributions, check for missing, null values or duplicate data <br />
+	(1) Put the dataset from the link mentioned above into a csv file and ensure detailed understanding of the meaning and value of the different columns in the dataset <br />
+	(2) Calculate basic statistics, plot distributions, check for missing, null values or duplicate data <br />

    **Epic 2:**